 - This immune system card game is great for middle and high school students.
 In the sidebar of this link are the links to the printable cards and supply list.

 - This is an interesting video on natural killer cells.

-- You can swab surfaces around the house and use those swabs to inoculate petri dishes to see which surfaces has the most bacteria.
+- You can swab surfaces around the house and use those swabs to inoculate Petri dishes to see which surfaces have the most bacteria.
 Be ready for some surprises!

 - An EXTENSIVE list of immunology-related terms from The International Union of Immunological Societies.

 - Fighting Infections With Your Immune System